minsoc :: Overview

 License: LGPL

-This project idea is to offer a SoC, which can be uploaded to every FPGA and be compatible with every FPGA board, without the requirement of changing its code.
-In order to deliver such a project, the project has been based on a standard memory implementation and the Advanced Debug System, which allows system debug with the same cables used for FPGA configuration.
+This project idea is to offer a synthesizable SoC which can be uploaded to every FPGA and be compatible with every FPGA board without the requirement of changing its code.
+In order to deliver such a project, the project has been based on a standard memory implementation and the Advanced Debug System, which allows system debug and software upload with the same cables used for FPGA configuration.

 The adaptation of the project to a target board is made in 2 steps maximum.
-First the minsoc_defines.v file has to be adjusted, generally one has to only uncomment his FPGA manufacturer and FPGA model definitions.
-After that a constraint file for your specific pinout has to be created.
-There are constraint files for standard boards also, in the backend directory of the project.
+First, the “minsoc_defines.v” file has to be adjusted, generally one has to only uncomment his FPGA manufacturer and FPGA model definitions.
+After that, a constraint file for your specific pinout has to be created.
+Constraint files for standard boards can be found in the backend directory of the project.

-Furthermore the project offers for this same SoC a working testbench and firmwares.
-The actual testbench can be run out of the box using Icarus Verilog v.
+Furthermore, the project offers working testbench and firmwares for its SoC.
+The current testbench can be run out of the box using Icarus Verilog v.
 9.1.
 The firmwares are nearly the same of those of orpsocv2.
-The differences are for now, that the known uart "hello world" example now runs with interrupts and a new Ethernet example has been added to it.
+The differences are for now, that the known UART "hello world" example now runs with interrupts and a new Ethernet example has been added to it.

 An overview about the complete SoC and its external connections is on Figure 1.